-The stated aim of REVALUE was "to lead the development of appraisal norms and standards that recognise the value of energy efficiency in social and private residential real estate."
+The stated aim of REVALUE was to "to lead the development of appraisal norms and standards that recognise Energy Efficiency Value in social and private residential real estate."

 The background to this ambition lay in three main drivers.
 First, the strong policy commitment across the EU towards meeting energy targets, both through energy transformation to fossil-free fuels and through a reduction in energy use.
 Second, the recognition that the building stock must be improved to become more energy efficient as indicated in the introduction.
-Finally, the hypothesis that the valuation profession had a key role to play in supporting the market transformation by integrating the impact of value changes arising from energy upgrades.
-It therefore pre-supposed that energy retrofits would lead to value increases, but that valuers had not adjusted their methods to account for this.
+Finally the hypothesis that the valuation profession had a key role to play in helping to support market transformation through integrating the impact of value changes arising from energy upgrades.
+It therefore pre-supposed that energy retrofits would - or did- lead to value increases, but that valuers had not adjusted their methods to account for this.

-This was all driven by the belief that one of the reasons there wasn't enough investment in greater energy efficiency levels was because the business case for such investments was not strong enough.
-This was linked to a failure of improvements to be adequately recognised within capital value uplift consequent on the work.
+Underlying all these drivers was the belief that one of the reasons why investment to upgrade to greater energy efficiency levels was that the business case for such investments was not sufficient and that this was linked to a failure of improvements to be adequately recognised within capital value uplift consequent on the work.

-Prior to the start of the project, some academic work indicated that buildings with a higher energy efficiency rating were commanding higher values (for example, Brounen and Kok, 2011; Amecke, 2012; Hyland et al. 2013; Cajias and Piazolo, 2013).
-However, there was a concern that the practices and standards by which valuers operated did not adequately
+Prior to the start of the project, some academic work had been undertaken which had started to indicate that buildings with a higher energy efficiency rating were commanding higher values (for example, Brounen and Kok, 2011; Amecke, 2012; Hyland et al. 2013; Cajias and Piazolo, 2013).
+However, there was a concern that the practices and standards by which valuers operated did not adequately recognise the uplift value of energy efficiency.
+This project therefore set out to understand better the role of the valuer within the creation and articulation of the business case through, potentially, financial rental and capital gain.
+It was important that the RICS (Royal Institution of Chartered Surveyors) which is the leading professional body to which valuers belong, was part of the consortium.